 When to Go

-between 19th and 24th Ave), but you can settle for something within 1.5 miles from Bryant-Denny Stadium.
-Taxis aren’t necessarily easy to come by (you’ll likely wait about 30 minutes for one to show up), but at least being within 1.5 miles of the stadium allows you to walk places.
-Staying in Birmingham is another option, but you’re here to experience Tuscaloosa for all it has to offer.
-(Some bars in Birmingham like Otey’s offers buses to Tuscaloosa on game days.)
+You can rent a house or condo through VRBO or Airbnb if you cannot find a hotel room near campus.
+Try to find a place downtown (approximately University to 9th streets between 19th and 24th avenues) or look for something within 1.5 miles from Bryant Denny Stadium.
+Taxis are not necessarily easy to come by (you will likely wait about 30 minutes for one to show up), but at least being within 1.5 miles of the stadium allows you to walk if you had to.
+Staying in Birmingham is another option, but if you stay there, you might miss out on the Crimson Tide fever that pops up on the days preceding game days.

-Tailgating in Tuscaloosa isn’t what it used to be.
-It’s better.
+Tailgating in Tuscaloosa is not what it used to be.
+It is better.
 Most of the action has moved to the Quad in recent years, which is for the better.
 Centrally located in the middle of campus and just northeast of the stadium, the Quad is an enormous space where people set up their tailgate areas starting on Friday.

-Generators aren’t allowed, but there are opportunities to find electricity and grills are allowed.
-You can make friends and walk around with a 30-rack of beer even if you don’t know anyone to start the day.
-The bathroom lines at the Port-A-Potties can get incredibly long on big game days, so make sure you prepare accordingly.
-It’s also conveniently located near the Walk of Champions, where the Alabama football time walks past all the statues into the stadium approximately 2 hours and 15 minutes before each home game.
+Generators are not allowed, but you might find electric outlets, and grills are allowed.
+You can make friends, and the easiest way is to start the day walking around with a 30-pack of beer.
+The bathroom lines at the port-a-potties can get incredibly long on big game days, so make sure you prepare accordingly.
+Also, the Quad is conveniently located near the Walk of Champions, where Alabama's football players walk past all the statues into the stadium approximately 2 hours and 15 minutes before each home game.